 EFAA requires directors, officers and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 Employees and representatives of EFAA must practice honesty and integrity in fulfilling responsibilities and comply with all applicable laws and regulations.

 Application.
-This Whistleblower Protection Policy applies to all of EFAA’s staff, whether full-time, part-time, or temporary employees, to all volunteers, and to all officers and directors, each of whom shall be entitled to protection.
+This Whistleblower Protection Policy applies to all of EFAA’s staff, whether full-time, part-time, or temporary employees, to all volunteers, to all who provide contract services, and to all officers and directors, each of whom shall be entitled to protection.

 Investigating Information.
 The Compliance Officer shall promptly investigate each such report and prepare a written report to the Board of Directors.
 In connection with such investigation all persons entitled to protection shall provide the Compliance Officer with credible information.
 All actions of the Compliance Officer in receiving and investigating the report and additional information shall endeavor to protect the confidentiality of all persons entitled to protection.